tuwukee/jiggler/README.md

 #### Simulate CPU-only job

 Jiggler is effective only for tasks with a lot of IO.
 You must test the concurrency setting with your jobs to find out what configuration works best for your payload.
-With CPU-heavy jobs Jiggler has poor performance.
-Just to make sure it's generally able to work with CPU-only payloads:
+With CPU-heavy jobs both Sidekiq and Jiggler do not provide performance boost compared to sequental execution.
+Yet Jiggler has a tiny bit better results compared to the thread-based approach, because of lightweight fiber context-switches.
+Test with CPU-only payload:

 ```ruby
 def fib(n)